 Ultimately, calculating your break-even point allows you to have a better understanding of the financial health of your business, so you can keep your costs under control and ensure you’re making smart investments.
+Cash flow and profitability are essential.
+According to CB Insights, 70% of startups fail because they ran out of money.

-- What is a break-even analysis?
+- What is the break-even point?

 - Break-even point examples